fairliereese/catalan_conjugation_deck/blog.md

 This results in `spanish_context_phrases.tsv`, and the manual translations (with added pronoun translations [ie tú->tu; yo->jo]) are in `spanish_catalan_context_phrases.csv`.

+This part is likely the one that resulted in some difficult-to-catch errors, if you see any please contact me or open an issue on this GitHub repo.

 ## Assembling the final table